Life after mastectomy: sex, self-image, and coping strategies

 a confident, smiling Black woman breast cancer survivor looks out into the distance

-Having a mastectomy, or surgery to remove the breast, and reconstruction surgery as part of breast cancer treatment is a deeply personal decision.
-People with breast cancer often have a lot of research to do to learn about their treatment options, side effects, pain management, and prognosis (chances for recovery).
+Having a mastectomy and reconstruction surgery as part of breast cancer treatment is a deeply personal decision.
+People with breast cancer often have to do a lot of research to get up to speed on their treatment options, side effects, pain management, and prognosis.

-As surgery techniques have improved, there are also an increasing number of reconstruction options to consider, all designed to help recreate the look and feel of breasts.
-Those decisions can affect your quality of life and sense of self, or feelings and beliefs about yourself, after surgery.
+As surgery techniques have improved, there are also more reconstruction options to consider.
+All are designed to help recreate the look and feel of breasts.
+Those decisions can affect your quality of life after surgery, as well as your feelings and beliefs about yourself.

-How your body moves in the world, the way clothes fit, and how to plan an exercise routine after surgery are all part of recovery.
+How your body moves in the world, the way clothes fit, and how to plan an exercise routine after surgery are all part of the equation.
 So is sex.
-Both body image (thoughts and feelings you have about your body) and sexual function are affected by breast cancer surgery.
-Some people may abruptly experience symptoms of menopause (the absence of menstrual cycles for 12 months in a row) due to certain surgeries and therapies, which can affect sexual wellness, both emotionally and physically.
-Symptoms of menopause caninclude mood changes, difficulty sleeping, hot flashes, and pain during sex or changes in sexual arousal.
+Body image and sexual function are affected by breast cancer surgery.

-Julian Berrocal, MD, a breast surgeon at Women’s Health and Healing of the Palm Beaches in Florida, shares insights about ways to make decisions related to body image after mastectomy, along with ways to cope with the side effects of additional treatments.
+With that in mind, here are tips for making decisions related to body image after mastectomy, along with ways to cope with the side effects of additional treatments.

 Acknowledging your feelings can help

-“When a woman sees herself naked in front of a mirror with a surgical scar, it can change how she views herself,” says Dr. Berrocal.
+“When a woman sees herself naked in front of a mirror with a surgical scar, it can change how she views herself,” says Julian Berrocal, MD, a breast surgeon at Women’s Health and Healing of the Palm Beaches in Florida.
 “Surgeons work hard to make incisions so that the scar is as hidden as possible, so that she’s not always reminded of cancer.”

 But with mastectomy, such subtlety isn’t always possible.
 As a result, some people may have trouble accepting their appearance, even if other people provide reassurance that they love them just as they are.
 After mastectomy, some people may doubt their attractiveness and sex appeal, affecting their desire for intimacy.

 It’s natural to experience feelings of grief, anger, and sadness.
-It can help to acknoweldge and allow yourself to experience these feelings—and see if moving toward acceptance may help you focus on things that bring you happiness.
+It can help to acknowledge and allow yourself to experience these feelings.
+Moving toward acceptance may help you focus on things that bring you happiness.

 There are few instances, Berrocal adds, when reconstruction can’t be done at the same time as the surgery for breast cancer.
 In those cases, someone could opt for reconstruction after they have finished other cancer treatments.